grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 ### What to put on a TODO list?

 Everything that we need addressed but is out of scope of the current Statement.
 Those items may be related to implementing unimplemented methods, to add whole functionalities (such items are usually broken further into more fine-grained sub tasks as soon as we start implementing them), they might be reminders to take a better look at something (e.g. "investigate what is this component's policy for logging errors") or questions about the domain that need to get answered.
 If we tend to get carried away too much in coding and miss our lunch, we can even add a reminder ("TODO: eat lunch!").
-I never encountered a case where I needed to share this TODO list with anyone else, so I treat it as my personal sketchbook.
+I have never encountered a case where I needed to share this TODO list with anyone else, so I tend to treat it as my personal sketchbook.
 I recommend the same to you - the list is yours!

 ### How to pick items from a TODO list?

 Which item to choose from a TODO list when we have several of them?
 I have no clear rule, although I tend to take into account the following factors:

 1. Risk -- if what I learn by implementing or discussing a particular item from the list can have a big impact on design or behavior of the system, I tend to pick such items first.
 An example of such item is when I start implementing validation of a request that arrives to my application and want to return different error depending on which part of the request is wrong.
 Then, during the development, I may discover that more than one part of the request can be wrong at the same time and I have to answer a question: which error code should be returned in such case?
 Or maybe the return codes should be accumulated for all validations and then returned as a list?
-2. Difficulty -- depending on my mental condition (how tired I am, how much noise is currently around my desk etc.), I tend to pick items with difficulty that best matches this condition.
+1. Difficulty -- depending on my mental condition (how tired I am, how much noise is currently around my desk etc.), I tend to pick items with difficulty that best matches this condition.
 For example, after finishing an item that requires a lot of thinking and figuring things out, I tend to take on some small and easy items to feel wind blowing in my sails and to rest a little bit.
-3. Completeness -- in simplest words, when I finish test-driving an "if" case, I usually pick up the "else" next.
+1. Completeness -- in simplest words, when I finish test-driving an "if" case, I usually pick up the "else" next.
 For example, after I finish implementing a Statement saying that something should return true for values less than 50, then the next item to pick up is the "greater or equal to 50" case.
 Usually, when I start test-driving a class, I take items related to this class until I run out of them, then go on to another one.

+Of course, a TODO list is just one source of such TODO items.
+Typically, when searching for items to do, I examine the following sources of items in the following order:

+1. compiler failures,
+1. Statements that are false,
+1. My TODO list.

 ### Where to put a TODO list?